uvray46/Insurance-Claims-Prediction-Cost-Analysis/README.md

 Lower deductibles were linked to higher claims, suggesting that policyholders are more likely to file claims when out-of-pocket expenses are minimized.
 The model indicated that credit scores, while not the top predictor, still influenced claim amounts, hinting at risk behavior associated with financial history.

-[Include a scatter plot or box plot showing relationships between deductible amounts and claim sizes.]

 ### Insight 3: Geographic Variations in Claim Costs
 **Narrative:** Location emerged as a key predictor, with certain regions exhibiting higher average claim costs.
 This finding suggests that regional pricing strategies may be beneficial for insurers.